 Day Surgery is located on the first floor of the Outpatient Plaza.
 Look for the large, lighted “Day Surgery” sign.
-For your convenience, FREE valet services are available at the Day Surgery entrance from 5:00am to 4:30pm Please check in with our Admissions clerk at the Day Surgery window.
-If you are having surgery at Rapides Women’s and Children’s Hospital.
-Please check in at the Admitting Office in the Rapides Women’s and Children’s Hospital Lobby.
-The Scott Street entrance will be open for your convenience with FREE valet services available from 8:00am to 4:30pm.
+Please check in with our Admissions clerk at the Day Surgery window.
+If you are having surgery at Rapides Women’s and Children’s Hospital, please check in at the Admitting Office in the Rapides Women’s and Children’s Hospital Lobby.
+The Scott Street entrance to RWCH remains open 24 hours a day.

 Preadmission testing allows us to review your health history – including allergies to medication, food or latex.
 It also gives you the opportunity to ask a nurse any questions you may have.
 You will leave with verbal and written instructions regarding your surgery.

 The tests (blood work, Xray, EKG) are based on your health history, the type of surgery you are having and as requested by your physician.
 Some patients require no diagnostic tests.

 Please bring any paperwork the physician has asked you to bring, insurance information and reading glasses.
 It is most important that you bring a list of medications you are taking (prescription and over-the-counter).
 If you do not have a list, bring the actual medications with you.
 If you have questions, write them down and bring them, too.

 - Names of medications or bottles of medications (if you did not bring them to preadmission testing)